flash62au/WiTcontroller/README.md

 ``#define BATTERY_CONVERSION_FACTOR 1.7``

   To help work out the correct BATTERY_CONVERSION_FACTOR, you can enable so serial monitor message that will assist.

-    In your ``config_buttons.h`` add (or uncomment -remove the ``//``) these defines:
+  In your ``config_buttons.h`` add (or uncomment -remove the ``//``) this define:

     #define WITCONTROLLER_DEBUG    0

-    a) Make sure your battery is fully charged first!
+  a) **Make sure your battery is fully charged** first!
-    b) Upload the code if you have not already done so.
+  b) Upload the code WiTcontroller code if you have not already done so.
   c) Open the serial monitor.
   d) Wait.
-(Don't connect to a Withrottle server.)
+(Don't connect to a WiThrottle server.)
   You will see lines like...

     BATTERY TestValue: 100 (10003)
     BATTERY lastAnalogReadValue: 2491 (10003)
     BATTERY If Battery full, BATTERY_CONVERSION_FACTOR should be: 1.69 (10014)

   Let it run for a while.
-    e) Note one of the recommended values (it will vary a bit) and enter it into the define in your config_buttons.h
+  e) Note one of the recommended values (it will vary a bit) and enter
+      it into the define in your ``config_buttons.h``
   f) Re-upload code and connect to a server
   g) Confirm that the battery reads 100% (repeat if not)
-    h) Run the WiTcontroller on battery for few hours and confirm the battery level is droping at an expected rate.
+  h) Run the WiTcontroller on battery for few hours and confirm the
+      battery level is droping at an expected rate.
       (adjust the conversion factor if not.)

 *To show the calculated percentage*, set the following to ``true`` The default is ``false``.